Murat Yakin

+In 2021, following stints as manager at Swiss clubs including Basel, Grasshoppers and Sion, he was appointed as coach of the Swiss national team, guiding them to qualification for 2022 FIFA World Cup and UEFA Euro 2024.

 Playing career

-Yakin spent the longest spell of his career playing for his hometown club FC Basel, where he was the defensive linchpin, captain and libero of a team which enjoyed domestic and relative European success.
+Yakin spent the longest spell of his career playing for his hometown club Basel, where he was the defensive linchpin, captain and libero of a team which enjoyed domestic and relative European success.
 He won the Swiss Super League on five occasions (1995, 1996, 2002, 2004, 2005), and the Swiss Cup three times (1994, 2002, 2003).
-He recalls the 2002–03 Champions League second leg qualifying match on 28 August 2002 against Celtic in St. Jakob-Park as the "match of his life".
-Basel won the game 2–0, with Yakin scoring the second goal in the 22-minute as Basel qualified 3–3 on the away goals rule for the 2002–03 UEFA Champions League group stage.
+He recalls the 2002–Champions League second leg qualifying match on 28 August 2002 against Celtic in St. Jakob-Park as the "match of his life".
+Basel won the game 2–0, with Yakin scoring the second goal in the 22nd minute as Basel qualified 3–3 on the away goals rule for the 2002–03 UEFA Champions League group stage.

 In 2003, he played in the FIFA "Match against Poverty" in Basel, on Ronaldo's team which won 4–3 against Zinedine Zidane's.

 Yakin was capped 49 times for the Switzerland national team, representing his country at UEFA Euro 2004.

 Coaching career

 Early career

-Yakin was appointed coach of FC Thun in 2009 after a time as a youth coach at Grasshoppers and head coach of FC Frauenfeld.
+Yakin was appointed coach of Thun in 2009, after a time as a youth coach at Grasshoppers and head coach of Frauenfeld.
 Yakin led Thun to promotion in his first year as manager there, winning the Swiss Challenge League in 2010.
-In his second season with the club, Thun managed to finish 5th in the Swiss Super League and earned a spot in the second qualifying round of the following season's UEFA Europa League.
+In his second season with the club, Thun managed to finish fifth in the Swiss Super League and earned a spot in the second qualifying round of the following season's UEFA Europa League.

-In May 2011, he joined FC Luzern for a reported 200,000 Swiss francs.
+In May 2011, he joined Luzern for a reported 200,000 Swiss francs.
 He took over from Christian Brand, who was made caretaker after the sacking of Rolf Fringer.

 Basel

-On 15 October 2012, Yakin was appointed as the new manager of FC Basel.
+On 15 October 2012, Yakin was appointed as the new manager of Basel.
 Under his management, Basel won twice, home and away, against Chelsea in the 2013–14 Champions League group stage.
 He praised the supporters in the stadium, saying that they pushed the team to win through the 90 minutes.
 He was also delighted to have received praise from then Chelsea manager José Mourinho.
-On 17 May 2014, FC Basel announced Yakin was no longer with the club after he guided them to two domestic titles in as many years.
+On 17 May 2014, Basel announced Yakin was no longer with the club after he guided them to two domestic titles in as many years.